DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-viewing-individual-placement-schools.md

 ## Why searching by school matters

 Sometimes users know the school.
 They’ve heard about it from a provider, saw it on a course page, or already have a placement agreed.
-A direct lookup by name, URN or UKPRN lets users confirm the exact school and see its placement history in one place.
+A direct lookup by name, unique reference number (URN), or UK provider reference number (UKPRN) allows users to confirm the exact school and view its placement history in one place.

 This helps when the user: